Web App Performance

 [00:10:40]

 How much of the final rendering was rendered at each point of the timeline?
-So when we start seeing a logo, we see here that we are going up on the presentation because now we see a logo.
+So when we start seeing a logo, we see here that we are going up on the percentage because now we see a logo.
 And then of course it's getting better over time.
 So a speed index.

 [00:11:00]